codeninja819/codeninja819/README.md

 ## Hello, codeninja819 here 👋

-I'm a full stack blockchain developer interested in particular Open Source, Web Development and Visual Studio Code.
+I'm a full stack blockchain developer interested in particular Open Source, Web Development, Smart Contracts and Visual Studio Code.

-You can find on GitHub my contributions to public Javascript/Typescript based projects, but I like C# and Scala too.
+You can find on GitHub my contributions to public Javascript/Typescript based projects, but I like C# and Python too.

 Let's stay in touch!